 iPage Is Cheaper, but Only for the Initial Term

-For shared hosting, iPage has a single one-size-fits-all plan, while InMotion Hosting has three different plans to choose from.
+For shared hosting, iPage has a single one-size-fits-all plan, while InMotion Hosting has four different plans to choose from.

-Both iPage’s shared hosting plan and InMotion Hosting’s equivalent, the Power plan, offer unlimited disk space and emails. iPage gives you unlimited domain names and databases, but bandwidth is capped at 100,000 visitors.
-InMotion Hosting’s Power plan has a limit of 50 databases, 6 websites, and 100 subdomains, but if you need more you can easily upgrade to the Pro plan.
+iPage gives you unlimited domain names and databases, but bandwidth is capped at 100,000 visitors.
+InMotion Hosting ’s Power plan has a limit of 50 databases, 50 websites, and 200 subdomains, but if you need more you can easily upgrade to the Pro plan.

 iPage Web Hosting